GerLech/WebConfig/README.md

 -	INPUTRADIO Mehrfachauswahl
 -	INPUTSELECT Mehrfachauswahl aus Dropdown-Liste
 -	INPUTCOLOR Farbauswahl
+- INPUTFLOAT Fließkommazahl
+- INPUTTEXTAREA Mehrzeiliges Textfeld
+- INPUTMULTICHECK Mehrere Checkboxen

 **default**	String
 default value

 **min** Integer	(optional)
-Minimum value for number input
+Minimum value for number input  or columns for test area

 **max**	    Integer	(optional)
-Maximum value for number input
+Maximum value for number input  or rows for text area

 **options**	List of objects (optional)
-A list to define options and values for multi select input fields
+A list to define options and values for multi select input fields  on multi checkboxes the option name is used as label

 #### Example defines a JSON String with all types of input fields